All the movies and TV shows delayed by Coronavirus - how COVID 19 is impacting the industry

 All the movies and TV shows delayed by Coronavirus – how COVID 19 is impacting the industry

-From James Bond, to A Quiet Place 2, here are all the screen projects put on hold due to Coronavirus precautions
+From James Bond, to A Quiet Place 2 and Stranger Things, here are all the screen projects put on hold due to Coronavirus precautions

 Now declared a global pandemic, Coronavirus (COVID-19) has caused havoc across the entertainment industry.
 From Hollywood to London, the outbreak has caused delays and shutdowns to many major TV and film productions – and even some major stars, such as Tom Hanks, have been hit by the disease.